max-carter-math/max-carter-math.github.io/conf_talks.md

 * 1-4 Jul 2022: *Operator Algebras, Dynamics and Groups*, hosted by the University of Copenhagen, Denmark.

-* 20 June 2022: Talk at the UCLouvain group theory seminar on "Scale group and their unitary representation", Louvain-la-Neuve, Belgium **(Invited Talk)**.
+* 20 June 2022: Talk at the UCLouvain group theory seminar on "Scale group and their unitary representation", Louvain-la-Neuve, Belgium.

 #### Past Conferences/Workshops: